russsiq/laravel-docs-ru/docs/notifications.md

     }

 <a name="customizing-the-subject"></a>
-### Настройка темы сообщения
+### Customizing The Subject

 By default, the email's subject is the class name of the notification formatted to "Title Case".
 So, if your notification class is named `InvoicePaid`, the email's subject will be `Invoice Paid`.
-If you would like to specify an different subject for the message, you may call the `subject` method when building your message:
+If you would like to specify a different subject for the message, you may call the `subject` method when building your message:

     /**
      * Get the mail representation of the notification.